Course Calendar

 Course Add/Drop Information

-1. All changes must be made through the guidance office.
+1. All changes must be made through Student Services.
 Students remain in their scheduled class until a change can be made and recorded by the guidance counsellor.

 2. Within the first week of school, changes can be made by students in consultation with the guidance counsellor.

-5. Once the midterm report has been distributed, no further timetable changes may be made and any courses that are dropped after this point will remain on the student’s transcript.
+4. Once the midterm report has been distributed, no further timetable changes may be made and any courses that are dropped after this point will remain on the student’s transcript if it is a Grade 11 or Grade 12 course.

 Course Transfer Information